-That look...so tempting and inviting, sensual and arousing…was almost enough to get Finn out of his chair.
+That look…tempting and inviting, sensual and arousing…was almost enough to get Finn out of his chair.
 Almost.
 He forced his mind to function despite it running short on blood with so much going to his cock.
 He’d gotten a glimpse of what Cody was really like.
-Even for one night, he wouldn’t want to mess around with someone who could act so rude to others.
+Even for one night, he wouldn’t want to mess around with someone who could act like that to others.

-He had to hand it to the guy.
-Cody knew what he was doing and how to lure a man in…and that was the problem.
-What he was seeing from Cody right now was probably nothing more than an act.
+He had to hand it to the guy, though.
+Cody knew what he was doing and how to lure a man in, and that was the problem.
+What he was seeing from Cody right now was nothing more than an act.

 Finn put his attention on his beer.
 The last thing he needed was for—